WizCodeDesign/odin-landing-page/README.md

 # odin-landing-page
 This is a project to practice both HTML and CSS by creating a landing page for the odin project foundations course.
-&nbsp;
-An index file for viewing html content.
+An index file for viewing html content.<br/>
-&nbsp;
 A CSS file for stylizing my index file.